Kate E. Griswold: Career

 At the age of 16, she entered the office of The Poultry World, at Hartford, where she handled much of the correspondence pertaining to the advertising department of that paper.
 Later, she worked in the office of the National Trotting Association, where her close application resulted in nervous prostration, which compelled her to retire from the business world for some time.

 When her health recovered, flattering offers were at Griswold's disposal, but she turned from them all to take up the management of the organ of a local charitable enterprise.
 To The Hartford City Mission Record, and to the cause in general which it represented, she devoted herself for the next four years.
 Toward the close of this period of charitable work, she entered into several prize competitions for advertising designs, carrying off the honors in a number of cases, including a competitive examination of 800 applicants, Grlawold winning because she wrote rapidly and showed herself to possess a high, degree of general business acumen.
 The attention which this attracted -a woman's success as an "ad" writer- led to an offer from Boston, as general ad writer and correspondent in the office of the C. F. David Advertising Agency.

 Soon demonstrating her fitness as an editor, C. F. David Advertising Agency engaged her to edit Profitable Advertising.
 The agency could not make a success of the publication, and finally it was turned over to Griswold as a failure.
 She would not give up, however, and after dealing with difficulties, she made it a success, and all this in the face of the fact that there were several well-established journals of the same character in the field prior to the time she entered it.

-Love of outdoor life made her something of a golfer and fisherwoman.